melissa135/mlp_stock/README.md

 ## Tips
 Train samples are limited, using drop-out and early-stop to prevent overfitting.
+Simulated trading using this strategy, see https://xueqiu.com/P/ZH931230 .